k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/07_fabric_deployment.md

 ### Deployment to Fabric Server

-See how your design and implementation can be executed in scale andon demand:
+See how your design and implementation can be executed in scale and on demand:

 [Deploy Fabric Project]()